moduware/webview-tile-template/Install webview tile.md

     * See this example of folder structure for LED RGB example, nexpaq.**tile**.example-led-rgb

     ![tile_folder_stucture]

-* Add all webview tile files to the last directory
 * Copy *tiles* folder to nexpaq folder

 ![tiles_MacOS]